-The Religious Institute issued the following statement on the the Trump Administration’s decision to allow employers broad exemptions to the requirement to cover birth control without co-pay in their insurance plans.
+The Religious Institute issued the following statement on the Trump Administration’s decision to allow employers broad exemptions to the requirement to cover birth control without co-pay in their insurance plans.

 Today, the Trump Administration issued a rule that would allow employers to refuse to cover contraception in their health insurance plan based on a “sincere religious or moral objection.”
 Under this rule, any employer anywhere can refuse insurance coverage of any method of contraception, for almost any reason.